PortableApps/Launcher/Other/Source/Manual/index.rst

 Help!
 -----

-If you can't work out what to do in a situation or otherwise need help, see the page :ref:`ask`.
+If you can't work out what to do in a situation or otherwise need help, try going through :ref:`troubleshooting` first.
+If that doesn't help you, then try :ref:`help`.